 The target of all of the watersheds will have a peak flow index was established to reflect Canfor's and BC Timber Sales' objectives for the conservation of the fisheries resource and aquatic habitat include planning at the watershed level to minimize impacts to hydrological systems from forest harvesting and road construction through the maintenance of riparian management areas along riparian features.
 Management of watersheds and hydrologic systems is accomplished through managing the rate of harvest in each watershed (water quantity regulator), the amount of road construction (water quality regulator) and by establishing riparian management areas along riparian features.
-Management of these three attributes, the quality and quantity regulator) and by establishing riparian management areas along riparian features (water quality and quantity regulators).
+Through the management areas along riparian features (water quality regulator), the amount of road construction (water quality regulators).
+Through the management of these three attributes, the quality and quantity regulators).
 Through the management of these three attributes, the quality and quantity of water within each watershed will remain within the limits of natural variation over time, and the species utilizing riparian / aquatic habitats will be maintained.
 Canfor and BC Timber Sales are relying on the three watershed attributes in this management plan to effectively manage and conserve the water resource.